agateau/blog/projects/pixelwheels/index.md

 ### Pixel Wheels for PC (Linux, Mac, Windows)

-<a href="/storage/pixelwheels/pixelwheels-0.12.0.zip" class="dl-button">pixelwheels-0.12.0.zip</a>
+<a href="/storage/pixelwheels/pixelwheels-0.13.0.zip" class="dl-button">pixelwheels-0.13.0.zip</a>

 (Requires a Java runtime)

 ### Pixel Wheels for Android

-You can install Pixel Wheels from <a href="https://play.google.com/apps/testing/com.agateau.tinywheels.android" class="dl-button">Google Play</a>
+Pixel Wheels is available on <a href="https://f-droid.org/fr/packages/com.agateau.tinywheels.android/" class="dl-button">F-Droid</a> and <a href="https://play.google.com/apps/testing/com.agateau.tinywheels.android" class="dl-button">Google Play</a>

+*Note: it may take a day or two for the latest version to appear on F-Droid*

-If you do not have access to Google Play, get the APK: <a href="/storage/pixelwheels/pixelwheels-0.12.0.apk" class="dl-button">pixelwheels-0.12.0.apk</a>
+If you do not have access to any of these, you can download the APK: <a href="/storage/pixelwheels/pixelwheels-0.13.0.apk" class="dl-button">pixelwheels-0.13.0.apk</a>

+I recommend using F-Droid or Google Play nevertheless to ensure you receive updates when new versions are released.

 ### Source Code